mergermarket/api-entitlements-schema/README.md

 }
 ```

-The only required field is that name of a plan.
-These are predefined plans that restrict the rate that an API can be accessed (e.g. 10 requests per second).
+The only required field is the name of a plan.
+These are predefined plans that restrict the rate that an API can be accessed at (e.g. 10 requests per second).

 ### Quota